aadehe/alx-backend-python/python-generators-0x00/README.md

-# Python Generators – Task 0
+# Python Generators with SQL Database
 This project introduces the use of **Python generators** in combination with **SQL databases** to enable memory-efficient data streaming.
 The first step is to **set up a MySQL database**, seed it with data from a CSV file, and then use a generator to stream rows one by one.

 ---

 ## Learning Objectives
 By completing this task, you will:
 - Understand how to connect Python to a **MySQL database**.
 - Create and manage **databases and tables** programmatically.